Updated on 12 FEB 2019

 VMware vRealize Operations for Horizon extends the functionality of VMware vRealize Operations Manager to monitor and manage VMware Horizon environments. vRealize Operations for Horizon collects data about your resources and presents that data in preconfigured dashboards for both real-time and predictive analysis.

-- vRealize Operations Manager 6.7 support: vRealize Operations for Horizon is now fully compatible with version 6.7 of vRealize Operations Manager.
+- vRealize Operations Manager 6.7 and 7.0 support: You can now use vRealize Operations for Horizon with versions 6.7 and 7.0 of vRealize Operations Manager.

 - Horizon 7.6 support: vRealize Operations for Horizon now supports Horizon versions 7.3 to 7.6.